ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.govee-local/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   update core dependecies and min required node version to 18

 ### 0.2.6 (2024-02-06)

 -   fix brightness change also changing white tmperature

 ### 0.2.5 (2024-01-13)